gaelazzo/myKode_Backend/src/jsGetData.md

 <a name="doGet"></a>

 ## doGet(ctx, primaryTable, onlyPeripherals, [oneRow])
-Gets all data of the DataSet cascated-related to the primary table.
+Gets all data of the DataSet cascate-related to the primary table.
 The first relations considered are child of primary, then proper child / parent relations are called in cascade style.

 **Kind**: global function